-The SEC's disapprovals of various proposed cryptocurrency ETFs, as described above, were foreshadowed by a January 2018 letter from Dalia Blass, the then Director of the SEC's Division of Investment Management.28 This letter was addressed to industry sponsors and pertained to cryptocurrency ETFs, both ETFs and public, non-exchange-traded funds, and offered a list
+The SEC's disapprovals of various proposed cryptocurrency ETFs, as described above, were foreshadowed by a January 2018 letter from Dalia Blass, the then Director of the SEC's Division of Investment Management.
+This letter was addressed to industry sponsors and pertained to cryptocurrency-holding registered funds, both ETFs and public, non-exchange-traded funds, and offered a list of questions that sponsors would be expected to address when attempting to bring these products to market.
+In particular, in addition to the manipulation concerns cited by the SEC in its disapproval orders, the letter highlighted the apprehensions of SEC staff about valuation, liquidity, custody and arbitrage.